By catching bats, these "virus hunters" want to stop the next pandemic | ExBulletin

 “We’re looking for other coronavirus strains that can infect humans,” said Philip Alviola, an ecologist who is the leader of a group that has been studying bat viruses for over a decade.
 I am.

-“If you know the virus itself and know where it came from, you know how to geographically isolate the virus.”
+“If you know the virus itself and know where it came from, you know how to quarantine the virus geographically.”

 In addition to working in the lab, the study involves long field trips, including hours of walking through thick rainforests and unstable night hikes in rocky, tree roots, mud, and moss-covered mountains.
 Is required.